 Oncology social workers are licensed professionals who counsel people affected by cancer, providing emotional support and helping people access practical assistance.

-Oncology social workers can provide individual counseling, support groups, locate services that help with home care or transportation, and guide people through the process of applying for Social Security disability or other forms of assistance.
+Oncology social workers can provide individual counseling, resource navigation, support groups, locate services that help with home care or transportation and guide people through the process of applying for Social Security disability or other forms of assistance.
 CancerCare’s oncology social workers are available to help face-to-face, online or on the telephone, free of charge.

 Coping with Practical Concerns